BubbleNews/bubble-old/README.md

 users refresh their feed, similar to how the Facebook feed works.
 Sponsored events might appear at the top of this feed.
 This would be very tricky to come up with a weighting algorithm for each event that is stochastic.

+Approved - this will only be possible if you can find a LOT of users

 ### Idea 3: American News Polarization Indicator
 As a country, we are becoming much more politically polarized, and the way we get our news is a major contributing factor.
 This website would help people become better informed about these issues by doing the following: